 For free accounts, you can only add up to 10 Slack apps.
 If you want more, you’ll need to upgrade your Slack plan.

 Google Calendar for Team Events – customizable reminders for all team events

-This shared calendar is a useful feature allowing you to keep your events and tasks organized.
+This shared calendar is a free Slack app that allows you to keep your events and tasks organized.
 You’ll receive notifications prior to an event and daily or weekly summaries of all your calendar entries to a channel of your choice based on the rules you’ve set.